dl1ycf/piHPSDR-MacOS-Binary/README.md

 ================================

-If you now try to start piHPSDR by double-clicking the piHPSDR icon, you might get warned that this program is downloaded from the internet and therefore potentially insecure.
-MacOS won't start the program then.
-You have to go the the "Security" control panel and confirm in the lower part of the panel that you really want to start the program.
+If you now try to start piHPSDR by double-clicking the piHPSDR icon, you will get a message that this program cannot be started because the program developer cannot be verified.
+This is normal for programs created by amateur programmers such as me.
+After closing the dialogue, you can open the "Security" control panel and click in the bottom half that you want to open the program anyway (this has to be done only once).

-Furthermore, you might get asked whether you want to allow piHPSDR to use your microphone when it is first started.
+Then, if the program is running on your machine for the first time, it has to determine the optimal way to do Fourier transforms.
+This process is called "creating a wisdom file".
+This file is then stored in the ~Library/Application Support/piHPSDR directory and need not be calculated again in subsequent runs of the program.

-This questions refers to sound input devices in general, so answer "yes".
+Finally, when you first start a radio with the program, you will be asked whether you grant microphone access to piHPSDR.
+If you intend to use local audio devices for input, you have to agree.

 Features compiled into the program
 ==================================